Xu Xiangqian

-Biography

-Early military career
+Early life and military career

 Xu was born in Wutai County, Shanxi.
 He was the son of a wealthy landowner and scholar who had passed the Qing civil service examination.
 He attended the Taiyuan Normal College and graduated in 1923.
 After graduation he had a short career as school teacher, then despite his parents' objections, he joined and attended the first class of the Whampoa Military Academy in 1924.
 After his graduation from the academy he held various officer ranks in the National Revolutionary Army between 1925 and 1927.
 In 1926 he took part in Chiang Kai-shek's Northern Expedition to recover East China from several warlords.
 After the campaign was successful he moved to Wuchang, where he taught at a military academy.
 While teaching in Wuchang he joined the Chinese Communist Party.

 After the end of the Nationalist-Communist alliance in 1927 Xu went underground.
 He did not participate in the failed Nanchang Uprising, but led the failed Guangzhou Uprising shortly after.
-He did not become an associate of Mao Zedong, instead becoming one of the main military commanders of a rival Communist leader, Zhang Guotao.
-The army Xu commanded under Zhao was called the "4th Front Army".
-He served as Zhang's principle commander with Ye Jianying as Chief of Staff.
-During this time, he helped Zhang to establish new communist bases and expanded the 4th Front Army of the Chinese Red Army, despite the fact that his wife was executed by Zhang Guotao in his political purges.
+After that, Xu became active in the Eyuwan Soviet.
+In January 1931, he became the first commander of the Eyuwan Soviet's newly-established Fourth Red Army.
+The Fourth Red Army numbered twenty thousand soldiers when Xu took command.
+Later that year, the Central Committee put Zhang Guotao in charge of the Eyuwan Soviet.
+Zhang purged several top-level officers from the Fourth Red Army who he considered disloyal.
+Xu sided with Zhang, despite the fact that his wife was one of the people purged.
+With Ye Jianying as Xu's Chief of Staff, he helped Zhang to establish new communist bases and expanded the 4th Red Army to number 30,000 men.
 While under suspicion and the surveillance of Zhang's political commissars, Xu Xianqian lead the 80,000 strong 4th Front Army of the Chinese Red Army in Sichuan to victory against local warlords troops that numbered more than 300,000.
 Over 100,000 warlord troops were killed in conflicts with Xu's forces, and the remaining 200,000 deserted or retreated to other Nationalist-aligned areas.